Economics and IRS Approved NMTC Leverage Structure

 With respect to our related services, please click on the tab entitled “Apply for NMTC Financing,” which is located at the bottom of this page.

-Sneak Preview of How Forgiven Loan Works
+Sneak Preview of How Forgiven NMTC Loan Works

-It is important to understand that the Forgiven Loan requires another loan (the proceeds of which are indirectly provided by 1 or more Leverage Lenders, which are the providers of the Borrower’s other sources of equity, debt, or “Prior Qualifying Expenditures”).
+It is important to understand that the Forgiven Loan requires another loan (the proceeds of which are indirectly provided by 1 or more Leverage Lenders, which are the providers of the borrower’s other sources of equity, debt, or “Prior Qualifying Expenditures”).

 The Forgiven Loan is equal to the difference between: (x) the NMTC Purchase Price, less (y) the Sub-Allocation Fee paid to the Allocatee.